 Musial, in turn, was one of the boyhood idols of Dodgers pitcher Don Drysdale.

-So when Musial surpassed Ott as the NL career leader in RBI by hitting a two-run homer off Drysdale, it was a feat with special meaning for the Cardinals standout.
+When Musial surpassed Ott as the NL career leader in RBI by hitting a two-run home run against Drysdale on July 25, 1962, at St. Louis, it was a feat with special meaning for the Cardinals standout.

-In the sixth inning, the Dodgers led, 2-0, when Musial faced Drysdale with a runner (Bill White) on first.
+In the sixth inning, the Dodgers led, 2-0, when Musial faced Drysdale with Bill White on first.
 Drysdale’s first pitch to Musial was a fastball, low and away.
 Musial swung and launched a drive that bounced off the right-field light tower, about 85 feet above the playing field, the Associated Press reported.
 The ball ricocheted back onto the field and was retrieved by umpire Ed Vargo, who gave it to Cardinals trainer Bob Bauman for safekeeping.
 Boxscore

 The two RBI gave Musial 1,862, moving him ahead of Ott (who had driven in his last run in 1946) for the all-time NL lead.

-Replied Musial to The Sporting News: “I’m glad I broke the record against a tough pitcher.”
+Replied Musial: “I’m glad I broke the record against a tough pitcher.”

 Drysdale, like Musial, was inducted into the National Baseball Hall of Fame.
 Musial batted .324 (22-for-68) against Drysdale, but the hit that gave him the career NL RBI lead was his lone career home run off the dominating Dodger.